< Back to List

 Importance: 8/10

-For that person, wisdom (prajñā) comes in seven stages, leading to the final ground.
+For that person, wisdom (prajñā) unfolds in seven stages, leading to the final ground.

 Click to read insights...